erickhun/blog/content/posts/nft-misconception-image-arent-on-blockchains.md

 <svg width="18" height="10" xmlns="http://www.w3.org/2000/svg" class="icon icon-arrow-left"><path d="M13.922 5.636L9.055 9.455l.72.545C12.892 7.788 14.606 6.758 18 5l-1.134-.585C14.177 3.007 12.496 1.952 9.774 0l-.72.545 4.868 3.819H0v1.272h13.922z" fill="#729426" fill-rule="nonzero"></path></svg></span></a></div> -->

-ps: I'm working on an **utility NFT**: an Adsense on the blockchain, where website's owners have full control of their ads and revenue, where each ad banner is an NFT.
-[Reach me out](https://twitter.com/eric_khun) if you're interested to test it.

 **Next reads**: